 Astra - Greek and Mediterranean cuisine, live music and sweeping views make this rooftop restaurant a must-visit.

 Mayami Mexicantina - THE place for dinner parties.

-The Salty - The best donuts in town.
+The Salty - The best doughnuts in town.

 In Coconut Grove for a calmer scene:

 Monty’s - For beach vibes.
 An airy seafood bar overlooking the water.

 Glass and Vine - Great dinners and lunches in the midst of a ‘secret garden by the sea.’